Top 10 Archery Rules

 In archery, the target is a circle that is different in size depending on the level/age of the competitors.
 In the Olympics, the target is 122cm in diameter.
 No matter the level of competition, all targets have the same design.

 The targets are composed of ten rings that get smaller as it gets closer to the center.
 The first two outer rings are white.
-They are also known as the one ring and the two ring.
+They are also known as the one ring and the two rings.
 The next two rings are black, then the next two are blue, the next two are red, and the innermost two are gold.

 Each of the rings gets worth more as you get closer to the center gold circles.
 The innermost ring is worth 10 points and each outer ring is worth one point less.
 This goes on until the outermost white ring is worth just one point.

-Although it varies by competition and the different rounds within competitions, archers usually will shoot a group of three, four, or six arrows.
-This grouping is known as an end in archery.
-After an archer shoots an end, they'll go to the target and take their arrows out.
+After an archer shoots an end, they’ll go to the target and take their arrows out.
 In one competition, there might be multiple rounds where competitors shoot ends.
 The archer is then scored based on the added total of all their arrows throughout the competition.

 In the first round of archery at the Olympics, athletes shoot 12 ends of six for a total of 72 arrows.
 This would mean the highest score possible would be 720.
 On the other hand, in most professional indoor competitions, archers will shoot 20 ends of three for a combined total of 60 arrows.
 This means that the max score possible is 600.